FDA staff question benefit of AstraZeneca ovarian cancer drug

 The company's shares fell 1.8 percent to 43.89 pounds on the London Stock Exchange.

-Olaparib, one of several cancer drugs AstraZeneca has flagged as having strong potential in its defence of a $118 billion (69.36 billion pounds) take-over bid by Pfizer Inc (PFE.N), is designed as a maintenance therapy for relapsed ovarian cancer in which tumours have responded completely or partially to platinum-based chemotherapy.
+Olaparib, one of several cancer drugs AstraZeneca has flagged as having strong potential in its defense of a $118 billion take-over bid by Pfizer Inc, is designed as a maintenance therapy for relapsed ovarian cancer in which tumors have responded completely or partially to platinum-based chemotherapy.

 "AstraZeneca has put up some pretty lofty expectations," said Damien Conover, an analyst at Morningstar.